bentoml/BentoML/docs/source/build-with-bentoml/testing.rst

 - **Regularity**: Facilitate regular and automated checking of the codebase for errors.
 - **Refactorability**: Make the codebase more maintainable and adaptable to changes.

 This document explains how to design and run tests for BentoML Services.
-It uses the :doc:`Summarization Service in Quickstart </get-started/quickstart>` as an example for testing.
+It uses the :doc:`Summarization Service </get-started/hello-world>` as an example for testing.

 Prerequisites
 -------------